wbamberg/idl-reference/docs/nsIXULTemplateResult.md

 that created this result.
 The <rule> element must always be a child of
 the <query> element that was used to compile the query.

-@param aQuery the query that matched
-@param aRuleNode the rule node that matched

 #### Parameters ####